Yichuan0712/Colab-GitHub-Private-Repo/README.md

 ### Step 2: Everyday Use

-After you've completed the initial setup in `step_1.ipynb`, for all subsequent Colab sessions, you only need to use the code provided in `step_2.ipynb`.
-This notebook contains streamlined commands to quickly set up your environment with the existing SSH keys and connect to your private GitHub repositories.
+After you've completed the initial setup in `step_1.ipynb`, for all subsequent Colab sessions, you only need to run `step_2.ipynb` to set up your environment with the existing SSH keys and connect to your private GitHub repositories.